-The MX29LV640T/B contains a Silicon-ID-Read operation to supplement traditional PROM programming methodology.
+The MX29LV640MT/B contains a Silicon-ID-Read operation to supplement traditional PROM programming methodology.
 The operation is initiated by writing the read silicon ID command sequence into the command register.
-Following the command write, a read cycle with A1=VIL,A0=VIL retrieves the manufacturer code of C2H.
-A read cycle with A1=VIL, A0=VIH returns the device code of 22C9H/22CBH for MX29LV640T/B.
+Following the command write, a read cycle with A1=VIL,A0=VIL retrieves the manufacturer code.
+A read cycle with A1=VIL, A0=VIH returns the device code.